Kostas Genidounias and Greece take sixth place in the 2016 Olympic Games.

 2008: Dennerley gathered 225 saves and allowed just 4.5 goals-against per game as a freshman...
 225 season saves is the No. 7 best mark in USC history...
 Had double-digit save efforts in 12 games, setting a career best with 14 agaisnt LMU on Sept.
 7...
 Named MPSF Newcomer of the Year...
 Also a Second Team All-American...
 Picked to All-MPSF Second Team and was twice an MPSF Player of the Week (Sept.
 8 and Nov.
 18)...
 Had 36 saves in the last three games of the year for the Trojans...
 Earned ACWPC Academic All-America honors.

-NATIONAL TEAMS: Dennerley is a member of the Australian National Team, recently competing at the 2011 FINA Super Final and 2011 Volvo Cup...
+NATIONAL TEAMS: Dennerley is a member of the Australian National Team...
+During his tenure at Troy, he also competed for Australia at the 2011 FINA Super Final and 2011 Volvo Cup...
 Also competed at the 2010 FINA World Cup and at the FINA Super Finals during the summer...
-Also has been a member of Australia's Junior National Team...
+Was a member of Australia's Junior National Team...
 Competed in the 2007 Junior World Championships, placing fifth.

 HIGH SCHOOL: Dennerley was named the Australian Schoolboys MVP in 2005...
 Played club for Wests Magpies and AIS Finns...
 Finished first with Magpies in the National Water Polo League in 2008...
 An honor student.